vtog/labGuides/source/ocp/image-registry.rst

       oc get pvc

 #.
-When using the **Local Storage Operator ONLY, NOT ODF**.
-The following step
+When using the **Local Storage Operator NOT ODF**.
+The following step needs
-   needs to be taken.
+   to be taken.
 The previous steps will automatically create a pvc that needs to be replaced.

    .. important:: The pvc needs to match the pv's "storageClassName",
       "accessModes", and "storage".